 Normally Cheese Fondue is made with a dry white wine, like a Chablis.
 You are definitely welcome to make it that way if you desire.
 But, this version tastes fabulous without the alcohol.

 I originally made mine with just chicken stock and it was a little flat.
-All it took was a little vinegar mixed in to give it that slight tang you would get from the wine.
-I wouldn't use white vinegar (too sour) or balsamic (could color the cheese), but would stick with a milder and sweeter rice vinegar or apple cider vinegar.
+All it took was a splash of vinegar mixed in to give it that slight tang you would get from the wine.
+I wouldn't use distilled white vinegar (too strong) or balsamic (could color the cheese), but would stick with a milder and sweeter rice vinegar or apple cider vinegar.

-Choose a gluten free bread, or go with just vegetables, for a gluten free treat.
-And vegetarians can use vegetable stock or apple juice.
+Choose a gluten free bread, or go with just vegetables, for a gluten free meal.
+And vegetarians can use vegetable stock .

 Since my son is overly sensitive to heat (it's an autism thing), I prepare it in the electric skillet at the table, then scoop the sauce into small bowls for each person.

 - 3 tablespoons cornstarch

 - 2 cups chicken or vegetable stock (apple juice or alcohol free dry white wine)

 - assorted vegetables such as mushrooms broccoli, cauliflower, bell peppers, etc. cut into bite sized pieces or strips

 - Combine both grated cheeses and coat with cornstarch.

 - Place an electric skillet in the center of the table and heat to high.
 Rub with cut sides of the garlic.